Skip to main content

 4. User triggers action → Widget calls useCallTool → Server responds

-5. Widget sends follow-upuseSendFollowUpMessage → ChatGPT replies
+5. Widget sends follow-upuseSendFollowUpMessage → Model replies

 This loop creates a seamless experience where the conversation, the UI, and your backend work together.